-\subsection{Robustness to Hyperparameter Selection}
+\subsubsection{Robustness to Hyperparameter Selection}

 This section analyzes the robustness of D-VIC's performance to hyperparameter selection.
 For each node in a grid of $(N,\sigma_0)$, D-VIC was implemented 50 times, and the median OA value across these 50 trials was stored.
 Performance degraded as $N$ increased substantially past 100, and such a choice is not advised.
-In Figure \ref{fig: hyperparameters}, we visualize how the performance of D-VIC varies with $N$ and $\sigma_0$.
-The relative nominal values in the range of $\sigma_0$ reflect that pixels from the HSIs analyzed in this article are relatively close to their $\ell^2$-nearest neighbors on average.
-As is described in Appendix \ref{app: grid search}, the range of $\sigma_0$ used for each grid search is data-dependent, ranging the distribution of $\ell^2$-distances between pixel spectra and their 1000 $\ell^2$-nearest neighbors.
-Thus, the ranges indicated in Figure \ref{fig: hyperparameters} cover the relevant values of $\sigma_0$.
+In Fig. \ref{fig: hyperparameters}, we visualize how the performance of D-VIC varies with $N$ and $\sigma_0$.
+The relatively small range in nominal values of $\sigma_0$ in our grid reflects that pixels from the HSIs analyzed in this article are relatively close to their $\ell^2$-nearest neighbors on average.
+As is described in Appendix \ref{app: grid search}---where our hyperparameter optimization is discussed in greater detail---the range of $\sigma_0$ used for each grid search is data-dependent, ranging the distribution of $\ell^2$-distances between pixel spectra and their 1000 $\ell^2$-nearest neighbors.

-It is clear from Figure \ref{fig: hyperparameters} that D-VIC is capable of achieving high performance across a broad range of hyperparameters on each HSI.
+It is clear from Fig. \ref{fig: hyperparameters} that D-VIC is capable of achieving high performance across a broad range of hyperparameters on each HSI.
 Thus, given little hyperparameter tuning, D-VIC is likely to output a partition that is competitive with clusterings reported in Table \ref{tab: performance}.
-Figure \ref{fig: hyperparameters} also motivates recommendations for hyperparameter selection to optimize the OA of D-VIC.
+Fig. \ref{fig: hyperparameters} also motivates recommendations for hyperparameter selection to optimize the OA of D-VIC.
 Larger datasets (e.g., Indian Pines) tend to require larger values of $N$ for D-VIC to achieve high OA, corresponding with recommendations in the literature that $N$ should grow logarithmically with $n$~\cite{maggioni2019learning}.
-Additionally, for datasets with high-purity material classes (e.g., Salinas A), D-VIC achieves highest OA using large $\sigma_0$.
+Additionally, D-VIC achieves the highest OA for datasets with high-purity material classes (e.g., Salinas A) using large $\sigma_0$.
 This reflects that, as $\sigma_0$ increases, the KDE $p(x)$ becomes more constant across the HSI and $\zeta(x) \approx \eta(x)$.
 Since purity is an excellent indicator of material class structure for Salinas A, D-VIC becomes better able to recover the latent material structure with larger $\sigma_0$.